Create an account sign-up-diamond

 Lac Negre trail in Mercantour National Park, France includes passing the river

 We obviously love Mercantour for the hiking.
 All the Refuges and little towns only add to the experience.
-The one thing you’re not likely to find in Mercantour would be the kind of accommodation that drips in elegance; you’ll have to go to one of the larger towns along the coast for that.
+However the one thing you’re not likely to find in Mercantour would be the kind of accommodation that drips in elegance; you’ll have to go to one of the larger towns along the coast for that.

 Lac Allos trail in Mercantour National Park, France